znsio/specmatic-documentation/download.md

 Download
 ========

-Get the latest version of the Specmatic binary from [Github](https://github.com/znsio/specmatic/releases).
+Get the latest version of the Specmatic executable from [Github](https://github.com/znsio/specmatic/releases), or [Maven Central](https://repo1.maven.org/maven2/in/specmatic/specmatic-executable/{{ site.latest_release }}/specmatic-executable-{{ site.latest_release }}-all.jar).
 You can use this from the command-line or terminal.

 ### Maven dependencies